North Carolina

 If You're Fundraising In Multiple States, Make Sure You Understand the URS

 In this state, organizations that are required to register have the option of registering through the Unified Registration Statement, which is a standardized charitable registration accepted in many states.
 Using the URS, rather than a state-specific registration form, has pros and cons.
 The URS typically must be submitted by mail.
-This state has an online filing system and using that system may be more efficient than completing and mailing the URS manually.
-Additionally, information from the state- specific initial online registration can be used to auto-populate annual reports, which will save the organization time in the future.
+North Carolina has an online filing system, and the online filing system may be more efficient than completing and mailing the URS manually.

 Evaluate Whether You'll Need a Registered Agent